 At least one county jail has since received a public records request from a nonprofit advocacy group seeking to find out if the jail has entered into any federal immigration enforcement agreements following this E.O.

 What does this mean for Nebraska Counties?
 This E.O. applies to the Nebraska State Patrol and the Nebraska Department of Corrections, not to County Sheriff’s Offices.
-The Nebraska Legislature has not taken any action in the current 2025 session to change counties’ role in enforcement of federal immigration laws.
+The Nebraska Legislature did not take any action during its 2025 session to change counties’ role in enforcement of federal immigration laws.
 If your agency receives a public records request related to the E.O., it is very important to consult with your county’s legal counsel and to timely respond.
 NIRMA’s Legal Link Service can assist with these, if requested.
-Remember, Nebraska law only affords 4 business days to reply to a public records request, and your reply must be one that is within the parameters of the applicable state statute.
-And again, county agencies considering agreements related to federal immigration enforcement should consult with legal counsel and ensure they are managing risks and complying with applicable state laws in effect at that time.
+County agencies considering agreements related to federal immigration enforcement should consult with legal counsel and ensure they are managing risks and complying with applicable state laws in effect at that time.

 #6.
-DHS “Sanctuary Jurisdiction” List & Federal Investigation Opened into the Immigration Policies of Local Law Enforcement Agencies
+DHS/DOJ Updated “Sanctuary Jurisdiction” List & Federal Investigation Opened into the Immigration Policies of Local Law Enforcement Agencies

 On January 27, the House Oversight Committee announced an investigation into the policies of so-called “sanctuary jurisdictions,” focusing on the cities of Boston, New York, Chicago, and Denver.
 The announcement characterized “sanctuary jurisdiction” as: “states, counties or cities that put some limits on how much they are willing to cooperate with federal agencies’ efforts to deport illegal aliens.”
 On March 5, following a Congressional hearing with the Mayors of the aforementioned cities, one U.S. Senator publicly stated that she would be referring the cities to the DOJ for consideration of criminal prosecution.